-The proposed budget and work program for FY 2017-2018 is presented for your consideration, discussion, and eventual adoption.
-I look forward to the detailed review and examination that ensures that the budget, as a policy document, reflects your goals for this community.
+The proposed budget and work program for FY 2018-2019 is presented for your consideration, discussion, and eventual adoption.
+This budget has been presented to you in pieces over the past several weeks as the Capital Improvement Plan, Capital Projects Ordinances, and Behavioral Health Services were reviewed at various briefings in April, and Forsyth Technical Community College and the Winston-Salem/Forsyth County Schools presented their budgets at briefing sessions in May.
+I look forward to the detailed review and examination of the full budget document that ensures the budget, as a policy document, reflects your goals for this community.